thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-We need the sender (the currently signed in user) as well as the survey from the
+We need the sender (the currently signed-in user) as well as the survey from the
 controller to do this.
 This pushes our initialize method up to four parameters,
 so let's switch to a hash: